 Want a Swap Option?

-If you’d rather stay on the water instead of hiking or climbing the tower, trade the afternoon stops for a 1-hour cruise with Rockport Cruises.
+If you’d rather stay on the water instead of hiking or climbing the tower, trade the afternoon stops for a cruise with City Cruise in Gananoque.
 It’s a super relaxing way to learn about the islands and soak in the scenery from the deck.

 Thousand Islands Itinerary: For a Weekend